 wp-config.php file is automatically updated (as long as it’s located in the site root, which is default).

 You can easily change between your live environment and staging environment from the drop-down menu.
-Staging environments give you a playground to test new plugins and themes, the latest PHP versions, code modifications, and other changes.
+WordPress staging environments give you a playground to test new plugins and themes, the latest PHP versions, code modifications, and other changes.
 When you create a staging site it will be a copy of your live site.
 Once you’re ready you can send all changes back to your live site with the push of a button.

 To create a staging site, click on “Change Environment” from the drop-down menu at the top right and choose “Staging Environment.”
 If a staging environment doesn’t already exist, then click on the “Create a Staging Environment” button.